velocity303/puppetapp-jenkins/README.md

+###Puppet Cloudshop

-A puppet class to perform App Orchestration with the tse_sqlserver and sqlwebapp modules in the TSE Demo Environment.
+####A puppet class to perform App Orchestration with the tse_sqlserver and sqlwebapp modules in the TSE Demo Environment.

+This module will install and setup a MS SQL Server instance with the AdventureWorks2012 DB and serve that to a ASP.NET application hosted on IIS.

-Single Node Setup:
+#####Single Node Setup:

 ```puppet
 site {